After Losing Father, Uncle and Brother to COVID-19, SoCal Woman Pleads for Everyone to Stay Home

 "That they can’t be there, can’t touch these family members, and end of life is a special time," Pope said.
 "I think a lot of us feel honored and privileged."

-Nurses like Pope say they do everything they can to help families say good bye via Zoom.
-One of the people Pope helped was say goodbye to her loved one was Ana Carrillo.
+Nurses like Pope say they do everything they can to help families say good-bye, whether via Zoom or other technology.
+Ana Carillo said Pope provided comfort during the heart-wrenching final moments.

 Pope said, "I just can’t even imagine what they’re going through and not even being able to be here — and just putting so much trust in us."